Analyzing zero-inflated clustered longitudinal ordinal outcomes using GEE-type models with an application to dental fluorosis studies: Analysis of the Iowa Fluoride Study Data

+In addition to computing the standard error (SE) of the James-Stein estimator, we also estimate its bias and, consequently, its mean squared error (MSE).
+The MSE serves as a criterion for model comparison through the rank aggregation procedure described in Section \ref{ch4:subsection:Model selection via rank aggregation}.
+Both the SE and bias are obtained using a cluster-level bootstrap approach with a resample size of $B=500$.
+To estimate the bias, we treat the James-Stein estimate based on the full relevant dataset as the "true" parameter value.
+The bias for each bootstrap sample is computed as the difference between its James-Stein estimate and this reference value.
+The average of these differences is reported as the bias.
+Finally, the MSE is calculated using the estimated bias and SE.

+For severity models, the interpretation follows a similar logic: negative values indicate a greater risk of more severe fluorosis, while positive values correspond to reduced severity.
+These interpretations extend analogously to the presence and severity components of the combined models.
+Across different working correlation structures, parameter estimates were generally similar, consistent with the known robustness of GEEs to mis-specification of the working correlation structure.
+Nevertheless, to identify the best-performing structure, we perform model selection using the rank aggregation approach described in Section~\ref{ch4:subsection:Model selection via rank aggregation}.

+Significant risk effects for fluorosis presence are observed with {Avg\_homeppm}, {Tooth10}, and {ZoneE}, with risk increasing progressively from the surface closest to the gum, {ZoneC}, to the tip of the tooth, {ZoneE} (Table \ref{ch4:table:sep:pres:ar1}).
+In contrast, {Tooth10} demonstrates a protective effect across its zones.
+Though not significant at the 0.05 level, {Dental\_age} emerges as a protective factor (Table \ref{ch4:table:sep:pres:ar1}).
+From the rank aggregation results (presented in the Supplementary File), the AR(1) working correlation structure yields more precise estimates overall for the presence models; the jackknifed cluster correlation structure performs well for the severity model as well as both components of the combined modeling.

+These findings are further supported by the presence component of the combined model (C.4.4.4, Table \ref{ch4:table:comb:pres:jackknifed}), which yield results consistent with the separate presence models ( A.3.4).
+Significant risk factors again include {Tooth8}, {Tooth9}, {ZoneM}, {ZoneI}, and {ZoneE}, along with {Avg\_homeppm}. {Tooth10} continues to demonstrate protective effects across its surfaces, particularly at ages 9 and 13.
+For these models, the jackknifed working correlation structure performed the best overall (detailed in Section S5 of the Supplementary File).

-From the separate severity models (B.1.1–B.4.1, Tables 5–8), the covariate effects generally align in direction with the presence models (A.1.1–A.4.4); however, significance is not observed for most factors, likely due to the smaller sample size.
-Notable exceptions include ZoneI and ZoneO, which exhibit significant risk effects, and SugarAddedBeverageOzPerDay, which becomes significant at later ages (ages 17 and 23).
+Turning to the severity models, results from the separate specification (B.4.4, Table \ref{ch4:table:sep:sev:jackknifed}) show that covariate effects generally align in direction with those observed in the presence models ( A.3.4).
+However, statistical significance is less frequently observed—likely due to the reduced sample size, as these models are fit only on the subset of individuals with non-zero Fluorosis Risk Index (FRI) scores.
+Notable exceptions include ZoneI and ZoneE, which consistently show significant risk effects, as well as SugarAddedBeverageOzPerDay, which emerges as significant at later ages (17 and 23).
+The jackknifed working correlation structure was the optimal correlation structure for a majority of the models - age 9, age 17, and age 23 (detailed in the Supplementary File).

-The presence models from the combined modeling approaches (C.1.1.1–C.4.4.1, Tables 9–12) yield findings consistent with the separate models (A.1.1–A.4.4), identifying Avg\_homeppm, Tooth8, Tooth9, ZoneM, ZoneI, and ZoneO as significant risk factors.
-Tooth10 continues to show protective effects on its surfaces at ages 9 and 13.